The traditional prescription for sprains and strains, known as RICE—rest, ice, compression. and elevation—needs updating, some researchers say.

 The same problem applies to compression and elevation.
 Tightly wrapping a sprained wrist or ankle reduces swelling.
 A less swollen joint is easier to move, and theoretically the pressure can reduce internal bleeding.
 But hardly anyone has actually compared healing in patients who receive this sort of compression with those who don’t.

 Fewer studies still have examined the effects of elevation.
-Putting your foot up might reduce swelling in your ankle, one team of researchers concluded, but the swelling comes right back when you stand up again.
+Putting your foot up might reduce swelling in your ankle,

 So what else can you do about a sprain?
 Heat treatments might do more harm than good, Kaminski’s team concluded.
 Electrical stimulation, an experimental treatment some clinics offer, has gotten mixed results.